A Pipeline Built With Purpose

 Methotrexate to Increase Response Rates in Patients with Uncontrolled Gout Receiving KRYSTEXXA (MIRROR Randomized Controlled Trial [RCT]): A randomized, double-blind, placebo-controlled efficacy and safety trial for methotrexate co-administered with KRYSTEXXA to evaluate the impact of methotrexate weekly starting one month prior to dosing with KRYSTEXXA and then through Month 6 of treatment with KRYSTEXXA.
 The trial has completed enrollment.

 Infusion Duration Study to Assess Tolerability of Pegloticase Administered With a Shorter Infusion Duration in Subjects With Uncontrolled Gout Receiving Methotrexate (AGILE): An open-label clinical trial evaluating the impact of administering KRYSTEXXA over a significantly shorter infusion duration.
 Currently, KRYSTEXXA is infused over a two-hour or longer timeframe.
 A shorter infusion duration administration could meaningfully impact the experience for patients, physicians and sites of care.
+Enrollment in this trial is ongoing.

 Next-Gen Uncontrolled Gout